Ethylene Oxide Sterilization process

 Some examples of those materials: Wrapping, plastic products, raw materials, surgical, medical and optical instrumentation, prosthesis, etc….

-The Ethylene Oxide sterilization is nowadays, without any doubt, one of the most effective sterilization method for thermo-sensitive products, and takes importance where traditional methods are limited.
+The ETO sterilization is nowadays, without any doubt, one of the most effective sterilization method for thermo-sensitive products, and takes importance where traditional methods are limited.
 In other word, this method is one of the most sought for medical device treatment.

 What are the advantages of Ethylene Oxide (EO / ETO) sterilization?